node-red/node-red.github.io/docs/api/context/index.md

 By default, Node-RED uses a [memory-based implementation](store/memory) of this API.
 It also provides a [file-based implementation](store/localfilesystem).

-To create a custom Context Store, a module should create that implements the [Store Module API](#store-module-api).
+To create a custom Context Store, a module should be created that implements the [Store Module API](#store-module-api).

 ### Configuration